Medically Reviewed By

 Symptoms of Mesothelioma Pleural Effusion

-Pleural effusion leads to a buildup of pleural fluid, which can cause pressure against the chest wall and lungs.
-This can lead to chest pain, which is the main symptom of mesothelioma pleural effusion.
+Pleural effusion is an abnormal buildup of pleural fluid, which can cause pressure against the lungs and chest wall.
+This can lead to chest pain, the main symptom of mesothelioma pleural effusion.

 Another symptom is difficulty breathing.
-Mesothelioma pleural effusion causes less buffer space for the lungs to expand, which leads to shortness of breath or rapid breathing.
+Mesothelioma pleural effusion causes less space for the lungs to expand and contract, which leads to pleural pressure, shortness of breath or rapid breathing.

 - Dry cough